Wheeling, Illinois: Economy

+As of the 2020 Census, Wheeling's economy employs 21,671 people in many different industry sectors.
+Wheeling was home to video game company Jaleco USA and to the American branch of Taito.

 A famous hotel called the Union Hotel used to be located on Milwaukee Avenue.
 It was built in 1856 and reconstructed following a fire in 1925.
 Over the years, the building evolved into several restaurants.
 Billy and Company, a restaurant, was the last occupant of the building, which was torn down in 1996 to make way for Union Commons condominiums.

 Camp Ramah, a Jewish day camp, is located in Wheeling.

-Wheeling was home to video game company Jaleco USA and to the American branch of Taito.

 The Korean Cultural Center of Chicago is located in Wheeling.